alonisser/abstractions-talk/presentation.md

 ---
 # Second tale: the cpu strikes back

-Two month later we started getting a really degraded performance from our (hosted) MongoDB installation.
+Two months later we started getting a really degraded performance from our (hosted) MongoDB installation.

 Turned out that it was the T2 instance hell all over again, this time with the db provider hosting instances hitting the limit, due to our queries churning the cpu.